-Prepaid expenses: Prepaid expenses consist primarily of insurance premiums, shelf registration expenses and at-the-market program expenses.
+Prepaid expenses: Prepaid expenses consist primarily of insurance premiums and shelf registration expenses.
 Insurance premiums are amortized over the term of the current policy.
-Prepaid shelf registration expenses and at-the-market program expenses represent fees and expenses incurred to establish and maintain the Fund's shelf registration and at-the-market program.
-Those expenses are allocated to paid-in capital for each transaction on a pro-rata basis based on gross proceeds relative to the total amount offered under the shelf registration.
-Any unallocated prepaid expense balance associated with the shelf registration and the at-the-market program are accelerated into expense at the earlier of the end of the program period or at the effective date of a new shelf registration or at-the-market program.
+Prepaid shelf registration expenses represent expenses incurred to establish the Fund's shelf registration.
+Shelf registration expenses are allocated to paid-in capital for each transaction, if any, on a pro-rata basis based on gross proceeds relative to the total amount offered under the shelf registration.
+Any unallocated prepaid expense balance associated with the shelf registration are accelerated into expense at the earlier of the end of the registration period or at the effective date of a new shelf registration.